Our Leadership

 Morrie Zimmerman

 Morrie is Principal of O Z Collaborative, an award-winning architectural firm established in 1988 that serves clients in the Philadelphia region with a range of project types, including affordable housing, non-profit, higher-ed, K-12 schools, institutional, sustainable design and historic preservation.
 Morrie and his wife, Anne Deaner, moved to West Mt.
 Airy a year after purchasing a fixer-upper in 2000, and raised their son with all the amazing amenities that we have around us, including the Wissahickon, Lovett Library, and Mt.
 Airy Baseball.
-Morrie has a deep interest in community, historic fabric, and the built environment.
-He has served on the WMAN Zoning Committee for the past 12 years.
+Morrie has a deep interest in community, historic fabric, and the built environment and has served various roles in WMAN since 2008.

 Rob Pelszynski